overture-stack/website/markdown/documentation/guides/deployment/datamanagement.md

 ### Minio Image

-- The `-v $./persistentStorage/data-minio:/data` configures Minio to store data in our local filesystem instead of in the docker container.
-Files you upload to Minio will be stored at the path `./persistentStorage/data-minio`.
+- The `-v $./persistentStorage/data-minio:/data` configures MinIO to store data in our local file system instead of in the docker container.
+Files you upload to MinIO will be stored at the path `./persistentStorage/data-minio`.

 ### Minio Client Image